edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_2.md

 ***

 ##Overarching Goal
-* This tutorial will contribute to an understanding of * microbial amplicon analysis *
+* This tutorial will contribute towards an understanding of **microbial amplicon analysis**

 ##Learning Objectives
 * Extract summary information from a biom OTU table